gaschlabgit/Scripts/README.md

 fixFastaName.py

 	Create a new fasta file, renaming each chrom.

+coverageAnalysis.py

+	Calculate Copy Number Variants using a sorted bam file.
+	Uses log2(window Count/median of count for chromosome)

+matchLinesIn2files.py

+	Match 2 lines in 2 files.
+	Easy to modify to alter matching criteria.

+runCntrlFreec.py

+	Automates the use of control-freec for CNV calling.